Seventh Edition, 2014

 have been used by other professors.
 Instructors at other

 are invited to request an

-examination copy of the sixth edition.
+examination copy.
 One advantage of

 using this book is that it will cost your bookstore only a fraction of